chencindyj/chencindyj/README.md

 #### Hi, I’m Cindy

-- I'm a graduate student at Columbia studying applied statistics and data science in the Quantitative Methods in the Social Sciences program.
+- I'm a graduate student studying applied statistics and data science in the Quantitative Methods in the Social Sciences program.
 I'm a creative problem-solver who really likes the challenge of making sense of data.

 #### How I got here